Major Hurricane Ida 2021

-Satellite images and tracking maps of Category 4 Major Hurricane Ida 2021, August 24 - September 2.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Ida 2021, August 24 - September 4.
 Max wind speed 150mph.

 Ida will continue to produce heavy rainfall tonight through Tuesday morning across portions of southeast Louisiana, Mississippi, and western Alabama, resulting in considerable flash and urban flooding and significant river flooding impacts.
 Rivers in the Lower Mississippi Valley will remain elevated into next week.
 As Ida moves inland, additional considerable flooding impacts are likely across portions of the Tennessee Valley, the Ohio Valley, and particularly in the Central and Southern Appalachians into the Mid-Atlantic through Wednesday.

 In areas that experienced damage and power loss, individuals should use extreme caution during the recovery phase.
 Post-storm fatalities and injuries often result from heart attacks, heat exhaustion, accidents related to clean up and recovery, and carbon monoxide poisoning from improper generator use.